Conorjbr/Oliver-St-John-Gogarty/README.md

 ## Project Conclusions

+I am amazed that I was actually able to complete this project as I wsa totally at sea at the start.
+I have learned a lot abount CSS and HTML in puting together this project and am keen to put this knowledge to further use.

 ### Learnings from this project
+I have learned to apply te basics of html and css styling.
+This has ben more dificult than I thought it would be, particularly the CSS.
+It appeared from the walk-through "Love-Running" project that things would come together quite esily once the main structure was in place.
+This very nuch proved toi be not the case and I wa surprised at the amount of time the styling took.
+I also was surprised at how much efforrt was required to get the responsiveness to work even as well as it does on my site, which is admittedly not perfect.
+I have found a number of solutions to repeated issues such a s centring on a page etc. but I still find that positioning element is something I am ot fully comfortable with.

 ### Things I would do differently if starting again
+* Engage with mentor earlier
+* Not put myself under time pressure ie start earlier.
+* spend more time planning the styling.

 ### Future improvements to the site

+* Improve the responsiveness at smaller sizes by adding burger menus etc.
+* Add another page to expand out the biography section
+* Improve the gallery styling & add captions to all images

 ### Acknowledgements & thanks